Skip to main content

 If any of these ports are being used by other applications, then the FairCom server will not run properly.

-You can configure FairCom to use another port by modifying its configuration files.
+You can modify FairCom's configuration files to configure it to use another port.
 These ports and files are documented in FairCom ports used by FairCom technology.

 If you cannot connect to the FairCom server over TCP/IP, you may have run the Docker container with the -P (upper case P) switch.
 This switch causes Docker to map the fixed ports inside the Docker container to randomly available ports on the outside of the container.